 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

-Continue to finely grind cashews and sprinkle on fruits and vegetables or incorporate cashew butter or cashew cream into other foods like yogurt, warm cereals, or mashed vegetables.
-At this age, you can also try serving cashew butter on toast.
-To serve, make sure the butter is very thinly spread and offer milk or water in an open cup to help wash down any sticky pieces of food.
+Continue to finely grind cashews and sprinkle on fruits and vegetables or incorporate cashew butter or cashew cream into other foods like yogurt, warm cereals, or mashed vegetables, or thinly spread on toast.
+At this age, you may also introduce cashew milk as an occasional drink.

 Continue to finely grind cashews and use cashew butter as you wish.
-If your child has developed mature eating skills (taking small bites with their teeth, moving food to the side of the mouth when chewing, chewing thoroughly before swallowing, not stuffing food in their mouths, and finally, the ability to identify and spit out foods when it is not well chewed), they may be ready to learn how to eat whole cashews.
+If the child has developed mature eating skills (taking small bites with their teeth, moving food to the side of the mouth when chewing, chewing thoroughly before swallowing, not stuffing food in their mouths, and finally, the ability to identify and spit out foods when it is not well chewed), they may be ready to learn how to eat whole cashews.
 Just remember that nuts and nut pieces are considered choking hazards until age 4 and even beyond by all governing medical bodies.

-Only serve nuts when your child is seated in an upright seat and is actively engaged in mealtime and not distracted.
-It is important to help your child stay engaged with the task, and part of that is modeling that safe chewing takes place when we are not talking, singing, etc. A highly animated child who is talking, yelling or singing while practicing eating nuts increases choking risk.
-Do not serve nuts in a stroller, car seat, or while toddler is on the move (walking around).
+Only serve nuts when a child is seated in an upright seat and is actively engaged in mealtime and not distracted.
+It is important to help the child stay engaged with the task, and part of that is modeling that safe chewing takes place when we are not talking, singing, etc. A highly animated child who is talking, yelling or singing while practicing eating nuts increases choking risk.
+Do not serve nuts in a stroller, car seat, or while a toddler is on the move (walking around).

 Take the guesswork out of introducing common allergens by watching our video, Introducing Allergens.